Jeanne Clark

 Jeanne Marie Clark is an American internist and physician-scientist specializing in the epidemiology and treatment of obesity, type 2 diabetes and non-alcoholic fatty liver disease.
-She is a professor of medicine at the Johns Hopkins School of Medicine.
+She is a Professor of Medicine at the Johns Hopkins School of Medicine.

 Life

-Clark earned a M.D. at the Robert Wood Johnson Medical School in 1992.
+Clark earned an M.D. at the Robert Wood Johnson Medical School in 1992.
 She conducted a residency in internal medicine at the Dartmouth–Hitchcock Medical Center in 1996.
 Clark conducted fellowships at the Johns Hopkins School of Medicine in 1998 and 2000.
-She earned a M.P.H. at the Johns Hopkins Bloomberg School of Public Health.
+She earned an M.P.H. at the Johns Hopkins Bloomberg School of Public Health.

-Clark is a professor of medicine and director of the division of general internal medicine at the Johns Hopkins School of Medicine.
-She holds a joint appointment in epidemiology in the Johns Hopkins Bloomberg School of Public Health.
-Clark is also the executive director of the Brancati Center for the Advancement of Community Care.
+Clark is a Professor of Medicine and Director of the Division of General Internal Medicine at the Johns Hopkins School of Medicine.
+She holds a joint appointment in Epidemiology in the Johns Hopkins Bloomberg School of Public Health.
+Clark is also the Executive Director of the Brancati Center for the Advancement of Community Care.
 She researches the epidemiology and treatment of obesity and related conditions including type 2 diabetes and non-alcoholic fatty liver disease.
-Clark is a registered provider with the Florida Department of Health and perform telehealth appointments for Florida patients.
+Clark is a registered provider with the Florida Department of Health and performs telehealth appointments for Florida patients.